All About Troy Museum

 The museum consists of three floors.
 Each floor is reached by climbing the ramps.
 The total combined length of the ramps is approximately 480 meters.

-The life and archaeological history of Troy and its cultures, which left their mark in the Troy Region, which were also mentioned in Homer’s Iliad, are exhibited by the artifacts from the excavations.
+The life and archaeological history of Troy and its cultures, which left their mark in the Troy Region, and were also mentioned in Homer’s Iliad, are exhibited by the artifacts from the excavations.

 The museum welcomes us with a ramp going down.
 Different layers of Troy in the niches on the walls of the ramp can be seen.
-Past of Troy is explained with tombstones, large size sculptures, stage animations and large size photographs.
-In fact, this is an underground floor covered with landscapes and fields, cannot be seen from the outside of the museum.
-Archeology science orientation is provided to visitors at this area.
-Archaeological terms such as archaeometric dating methods, neolithic, chalcolithic, bronze age, iron age, mound, restoration, conservation are conveyed through schemes, drawings, texts and interactive methods.
+The past of Troy is explained with tombstones, large-size sculptures, stage animations, and large-size photographs.
+This is an underground floor covered with landscapes and fields, that cannot be seen from the outside of the museum.
+Archeology science orientation is provided to visitors in this area.
+Archaeological terms such as archaeometric dating methods, neolithic, Chalcolithic, Bronze Age, Iron Age, mound, restoration, and conservation are conveyed through schemes, drawings, texts, and interactive methods.
 Here you can also find brochures describing the map and floors of the museum.

 Ground Floor of Troy Museum

 In this section, Troy is described in general with its geography and archaeological remains.
-You can observe terracotta figures, medical tools, stone and bone tools, marble artifacts, gold, terracotta pots, masks, figurines and puppets and glass works.
-You can visit the section where the Dedetepe Tumulus is animated with a projection, and you can enter Dardanos Tumulus via an interactive screen.
-Troas Golds are exhibited in a special room on this floor, you will definitely admire these fine craftsmanship.
+You can observe terracotta figures, medical tools, stone and bone tools, marble artifacts, gold, terracotta pots, masks, figurines, puppets, and glass works.
+You can visit the section where the Dedetepe Tumulus is animated with a projection, and you can enter the Dardanos Tumulus via an interactive screen.
+Troas Golds are exhibited in a special room on this floor, you will admire this fine craftsmanship.

 First Floor of Troy Museum